Adventure Travel Photography Gear We Use To Take Stunning Photos

 Play with the natural lighting.
 Take photos during golden hour, blue hour, during the day, and at sunset.

 Take lots and lots of photos!
 Don’t be afraid to take hundreds of pictures on one hike.
-Just know that in 100 images, you might totally only love three.
-But, that is part of the magic of creating memories.
+Just know that in 100 images, you might only love three.
+But, that is part of the magic.

 Don’t forget the cleaning kit.
 You will drop filters and lens caps.

-Take your time – get to know your equipment.
+Take your time and get to know your equipment.
 Enjoy the views and beautiful surroundings.
 This is what adventure photography is all about!

 Have Fun Out There